| Camp Rainey Mountain Diary July 1 through July 8, 2001

 waiters report, 7:30 breakfast, 8:45 flag raising, 9:00 first class -- and the

+day has begun!
 A long day of class for the boys.
 It started raining about 2 PM and the

 lightning blew out the computers and canceled some of the water front classes.